Did you know?

-About 1 in 5 people who get tetanus will die.
+Up to 1 in 5 people who get tetanus may die.

-The tetanus vaccine is provided free in BC.
-It is combined with other vaccines so a person can receive protection from several diseases with one shot.
-Several different vaccines are used to prevent tetanus among infants, children, adolescents and adults:
+The tetanus vaccine is combined with other vaccines so that you or your child can get protection against several diseases with fewer shots.
+There are several different combination vaccines used to prevent tetanus in infants, children, adolescents and adults.

 - This vaccine is given as a series of 3 doses to infants at 2, 4 and 6 months of age.

 - This vaccine is given to infants as a booster dose at 18 months of age after completing a three dose primary series of DTaP-HB-IPV-Hib.